144 North Main St. Branford, CT 06405

 Call for your free 15 minute consultation 475-221-8142

 Trauma is most often experienced as memories of painful events with intrusive distressful reminders.
 When this is the case, Eye Movement Desensitization Reprocessing, or EMDR for short is approach is to target these memories for reprocessing which is a reset of how the memory is stored in the brain.
 However, when trauma occurs early in life even during pregnancy, memories aren’t formed in the same manner.
 Instead, the body holds the memory as a physical felt sense and through sensory symptoms.
 There simply are no words.
-In this situation, the EMDR Early Trauma Protocol is effective in accessing the way the body has “remembered” the uncomfortable symptoms indicating the trauma occurred.
+In this situation, EMDR utilizing a body centered focus is effective in accessing the way the body has “remembered” the uncomfortable symptoms indicating the trauma occurred.

 “Our sensory world takes shape even before we are born.
 In the womb we feel amniotic fluid against our skin.
 We hear the faint sounds of rushing blood and a digestive track at work, we pitch and roll with our mother’s movements.
 After birth, physical sensations define our relationship to ourselves and to our surroundings… A cacophony of incomprehensive sounds and images presses in on our pristine nervous system.
 These events are shaping us, even as we don’t recall them.”